NEUROPATHY TREATMENT WITH NO DRUGS OR SURGERY

 WHO CAN DEVELOP NEUROPATHY?

-Neuropathy can affect all people of all ages in Edina.
-It is more commonly found in men and Caucasians as well as those who have jobs consisting of a lot repetitive movements.
+Neuropathy can affect all people of all ages.
+It is more commonly found in men as well as those who have jobs consisting of a lot repetitive movements.
 There are several risk factors ranging from lifestyle choices, behaviors and conditions.
 As previously stated, those who have poor nutrition are likely to develop Type II Diabetes which will cause neuropathy.
 If a person suffers from an autoimmune disease, they have a predisposition for the development of various types of neuropathy.
 If a person has a compromised immune system (organ transplant recipient, HIV/AIDS patients, or due to medication), they are at an increased risk for developing a type of neuropathy.
 If a person suffers from alcoholism or has a vitamin deficiency, they are likely to develop a form of neuropathy.
 Also, if a person has kidney disease, liver disease or a thyroid disorder they are more susceptible to developing neuropathy.

 DIAGNOSIS OF NEUROPATHY